 Jennings has looked at the dark side of athletics for years.
 He is author of The Great Olympic Swindle and Foul!
 The Secret World of FIFA.
 His website, Transparency in Sport presents many shocking corruption investigations including one that describes the attempt of FIFA honcho Sep Blatter to gag reporters:

 Canadian Olympic authorities are running heavy-handed operations.
 That is indisputable.
-The Berner Monologues provides another example of Olympic intimidation (AKA extortion), this time aimed at the charity Canadian Congenital Heart Alliance because of a long used logo that includes a heart-shaped flame.
+David Berner provided another example of Olympic intimidation (AKA extortion), this time aimed at the charity Canadian Congenital Heart Alliance because of a long used logo that includes a heart-shaped flame.

 The Vancouver 2010 High King has earned his crown.
 John Furlong learned well the business ways of international sport.
 A few years ago, he was directing Vancouver’s Arbutus Club, which modestly bills itself “one of Canada’s Premiere private Clubs.”
 His VANOC role is a continuation of service to those at the top of the socioeconomic hierarchy and experience will stand him in good stead to move next to IOC or FIFA.